CDCgov/trusted-intermediary/rs-e2e/README.md

 Instead of running the `Run integration tests` action, you could also test it from your local machine by following the steps in the previous section.

+**Note**: when testing a branch with new assertions, it's recommended to make sure the assertions fail as a gut check.

 ## Assertions Definition

 The assertions for the integration tests are defined in the